 - Some produce should be refrigerated, some not.
 Some require moist conditions, others dry.
 Pay attention to the where and how produce is displayed at your local supermarket and try to duplicate the experience at home.
 For example, fresh vegetables like asparagus, broccoli and cauliflower last longer in cold, moist conditions (think about the misters that turn on and off in the produce section.)
 Home refrigerators are generally cold and dry.
 According to University of Minnesota Extension, to keep these veggies fresher longer, store them in perforated plastic bags.

 - If you have a basement that’s cool and dry, it’s a great place for onions, garlic and eggplant.
 Root cellars are the best places for veggies like cucumbers, peppers and tomatoes because they provide cool (or cold), moist conditions.

 - Meat drawers in the fridge are perfect for raw meat, poultry and cold cuts.
-If the temperature on the drawer is adjustable, choose the coldest setting and your Lean Proteins will last longer.
+If the temperature on the drawer is adjustable, choose the coldest setting and your Proteins will last longer.
 If you don’t have a designated drawer, put meats on the bottom shelf.
 Milk, yogurt, sour cream and cottage cheese should also be stored on the bottom shelf where it’s very cold.